tamu-edu-students/CyberCRM/README.md

 When developing locally, a new branch should be created so that you will able to develop without disturbing the main branch.

-Please use Snake Case for the naming convention of the branches (Ex: branch_name).
+Please use Kebob Case for the naming convention of the branches (Ex: branch-name).
 Also, try to make the branch name descriptive as to what change is being made.

 Commands: